TheAnimeGuru/House_Price_Prediction_Linear_Regression/README.md

 This project is a naive implementation of gradient descent for multi feature Linear Regression Models using numpy.
 This example uses [This dataset here](https://www.kaggle.com/datasets/shree1992/housedata) to create a prediction for house prices (y) respectfully for each feature (e.g. bedrooms, bathrooms, sqft...) (x).

+# Shortcomings
+The linear regression model does not seem to create any usable results.

 # Dependencies:
 - Python 3.X
 - `pip install numpy matplotlib pandas`